pdwrc/rc-light-controller/README.md

 than PWM.
 This allows a single connection to get access to control data for all channels, and gives access to ESC telemetry data, which is useful for reliably detecting when the ESC is braking, and when the car is moving.

+## PWM mode

+If you're not using Spektrum Smart equipment, the controller will operate in "PWM mode".
+This requires a separate input for each channel, e.g. two if you want an aux switch and throttle, three if you want to add steering for turn signals.

 # Software